Richard Martin (Irish politician): Anti-animal cruelty and RSPCA

 In 1821 letters were exchanged by various correspondents in periodicals raising concerns about the maltreatment of animals, which included one written by Rev. Arthur Broome that was published in The Kaleidoscope on 6 March 1821.
 Broome attempted to bring together the patronage of persons who were of social rank and committed to social reforms and he chaired a meeting that was held in November 1822 to create a Society for the Prevention of Cruelty to Animals.
 This initial attempt however faltered and a fresh attempt to launch the society was organized by Broome at a meeting on 16 June 1824 at Old Slaughter's Coffee House, London.
 Broome invited various clergy, lawyers and parliamentarians to vote on the resolution to create the Society and among those present were Thomas Fowell Buxton MP (1786-1845), William Wilberforce (1759-1833), Richard Martin, Sir James Mackintosh MP, Basil Montagu, William Mudford, Rev. George Avery Hatch (1757-1837), Rev George Bonner (1784-1840), Sir James Graham, J. G. Meymott, John Ashley Warre and Lewis Gompertz.
 Broome was elected as the society's first honorary secretary.

+In 1824–1825 Martin also became involved in the emerging British controversy over vivisection.
+The controversy was catalysed by the visit to London of the French physiologist François Magendie, whose demonstrations of experiments on living animals before large medical audiences provoked widespread criticism.
+A particularly notorious demonstration at the Windmill Street anatomy school involved a live dog being forcibly restrained on a dissecting table and subjected to extensive operations on the nerves of its face.
+Contemporary accounts emphasized the extreme and prolonged suffering of the animal, and reports of the demonstration caused an outcry that has been identified as an important starting point of the organized British anti-vivisection movement.

+In February 1825 Martin brought the affair before the House of Commons, describing Magendie's experiments as involving "excessive and protracted cruelty" and reporting that leading British medical authorities also condemned them.
+Martin nevertheless acknowledged that some experiments on living animals could be necessary, provided that suffering was minimized.
+Returning to the subject in March, he distinguished experiments aimed at discovering something materially beneficial to humanity from Magendie's London demonstrations, which he alleged merely repeated experiments already performed in Paris and were exhibited for "dramatic effect".